LambdaIITH/ftb_Flutter-CodeBase/README.md

 - There is a lot of extra space when the all notifications are not visible.(checkout expected behaviour)
 - Why are the clicks not working?

+<b> Hint: Where is the space even coming from?
+Why is it only in case of invisibility? </b>

 [*Expected Behaviour:*](page2.mp4)